Minnesota State Story

 Lessons Learned

-Defining Clear Steps for Medicaid Reimbursement that Supports Both Health System and Community-Based National DPP Providers
+Defining Clear Steps for Medicaid Reimbursement that Supports Both Health System and Community-Based CDC-Recognized Organizations

-As part of the planning for implementation of state Medicaid coverage of the National DPP lifestyle change program, it may be important for Medicaid to work with public health to clearly define the process for provider reimbursement.
+When seeking Medicaid reimbursement, there is value to being strategic, conducting pilots, and taking time for learning and relationship building.
+As part of the planning for implementation of state Medicaid coverage for the National DPP lifestyle change program, it is helpful for Medicaid to work with public health to clearly define the process for provider reimbursement.
 A clear pathway may include outlining which provider types to use (new or existing provider types) to offer the program, the codes required for Medicaid member diagnosis and referral to the program, and the steps required to submit medical claims for National DPP lifestyle change program services.
-It may be important to assure that systems and supports are in place to allow CDC-recognized organizations to enroll as Medicaid providers and submit claims since these community-based organizations are often trusted and can reach populations at greatest risk for type 2 diabetes in their local communities.
+Minnesota learned that it is important to assure that systems are clearly designed, and that they support both community-based as well as health care delivery CDC-recognized organizations to enroll as Medicaid providers and submit claims.
+CBOs are often trusted and can reach populations at greatest risk for type 2 diabetes in their local communities.

 Next Steps